kolenaIO/kolena/docs/metrics/uniqueness-score.md

 ## Interpretation

-The uniqueness_score identifies data points that are unique or underrepresented within your dataset.
-A higher uniqueness_score suggests that a data point resembles fewer points in the dataset, highlighting rare features.
+The `uniqueness_score` identifies data points that are unique or underrepresented within your dataset.
+A higher `uniqueness_score` suggests that a data point resembles fewer points in the dataset, highlighting rare features.
 This can be particularly significant in outlier detection or help enhance the diversity of a dataset.
-By analyzing data points with high uniqueness_score, you can gain ensure that unique patterns are not overlooked, and make informed decisions regarding special cases.
+By analyzing data points with high `uniqueness_score`, you can gain ensure that unique patterns are not overlooked, and make informed decisions regarding special cases.